John-Weymark/John-Weymark.github.io/_pages/research.md

 <br>
 7. John A. Weymark, Review of: Amartya Sen, <i>The Standard of Living</i>, <i>Journal of Economics / Zeitschrift für Nationalökonomie</i>, 1988, Vol. 48, No. 3, pp. 314–317.
 <br>
-8. John A. Weymark, Review of: Serge Wibaut, <i>Tax Reform in Disequilibrium Economies</i>, <i>Journal of Economics / Zeitschrift für Nationalökonomie</i>, 1990, Vol. 52, No. 3, pp. 312–314.
+8. John A. Weymark, Review of: Serge Wibaut, <i>Tax Reform in Disequilibrium Economies</i>, <i>Journal of Economics / Zeitschrift für Nationalökonomie</i>, 1990, Vol. 52, No. 3, pp. 312–314. <a class="hover" href="https://onlinelibrary.wiley.com/doi/10.1111/j.1467-6435.1984.tb00712.x"> Link to the published version. </a>
 <br>
-9. John A. Weymark, Review of: Johann K. Brunner, <i>Theory of Equitable Taxation: Normative Foundation and Distributive Consequences of Income Taxation</i>, <i>Social Choice and Welfare</i>, 1991, Vol. 8, No. 4, October, pp. 371–372.
+9. John A. Weymark, Review of: Johann K. Brunner, <i>Theory of Equitable Taxation: Normative Foundation and Distributive Consequences of Income Taxation</i>, <i>Social Choice and Welfare</i>, 1991, Vol. 8, No. 4, October, pp. 371–372. <a class="hover" href="https://onlinelibrary.wiley.com/doi/10.1111/j.1467-6435.1984.tb00712.x"> Link to the published version. </a>
 <br>
 10. John A. Weymark, Review of: Roger Guesnerie, <i>A Contribution to the Pure Theory of Taxation</i>, <i>Journal of Economic Literature</i>, 1997, Vol. 35, No. 2, June, pp. 798–799.
 <br>